oscar-anderson/fMRI-analysis-replication/README.md

 ## Data/directory organisation

+The Centre for Human Brain Health's (CHBH) Parallel Brain Imaging computer Cluster (PBIC), based at the University of Birmingham, was used to store the data and run the analyses for this project.
+This uses Linux as the OS.

 All files/folders used in this analysis were placed in the directory:
 /home/people/ota277/replication/part_B.
 Within this directory were two subdirectories.
 The /Participants subdirectory of the /part_B directory contained